Bengt Ljungquist: Early life

+Career

 Military career

 In 1934 he received his cavalry commission, which he resigned in 1939, along with many of his fellow officers, to fight in the Winter War for Finland in its two-year conflict with the invading Soviet Union.
 Ljungquist also attended the Royal Swedish Army Staff College between 1938 and 1940 and then served as a General Staff Corps aspirant.
-Ljungquist was promoted to Lieutenant in the Life Regiment Hussars (K 3) in 1936 and became ryttmästare in 1943.
+Ljungquist was promoted to lieutenant in the Life Regiment Hussars (K 3) in 1936 and became ryttmästare in 1943.
 He then served as a teacher at Military Academy Karlberg from 1944 to 1948 and as a military instructor in Ethiopia from 1948 to 1950.
-Ljungquist was commanding officer of the Swedish Cavalry Cadet School (Kavalleriets kadettskola, KavKS) from 1950 to 1954 when he was promoted to Major.
+Ljungquist was commanding officer of the Swedish Cavalry Cadet School (Kavalleriets kadettskola, KavKS) from 1950 to 1954 when he was promoted to major.
 In 1955, he was appointed executive officer of the Life Guards Squadron (K 1).
 As part of his military duties, Ljungquist organized the equestrian competition at the 1956 Stockholm Olympic Games.
-Four years later, Ljungquist was promoted to Lieutenant Colonel and appointed executive officer of the Life Regiment Hussars (K 3).
-He retired from the military in 1967.
+Four years later, Ljungquist was promoted to lieutenant colonel and appointed executive officer of the Life Regiment Hussars (K 3).
+He retired from the military in 1967 and was given a tombstone promotion to colonel the same year.